-And, for a while, the most powerful country in the world.
-Taking it a notch above the trading empire of the Portuguese, the Spanish pioneered their way across North, Central, and South America, and took hold of the Philippines for over 300 years.
+And, for a while, the most powerful country in the world – talk about one of those interesting facts about Spain.
+Taking it a notch above the Portuguese trading empire, the Spanish pioneered their way across North, Central, and South America and took hold of the Philippines for over 300 years.
 They got themselves a lot of gold and left a big ol’ cultural legacy – and a whole lot of Spanish-speakers.

 3. Spanish is the world’s second-most spoken native language